 Each fish has a different range of water temperature in which it can survive.
 Although fish cannot always find the exact temperature they prefer, they are usually found in water close to that temperature.

-By combining a knowledge of preferred water temperature and lake turnover, you can kind-of-sort-of predict which fish will be in a particular part of a lake at a particular time of the year.
+By combining a knowledge of preferred water temperature and lake turnover, you can roughly predict the best time to fish, and which fish will be in a particular part of a lake at a particular time of the year.

 Fish that like warmer water will be surface feeders in the summer and bottom feeders in the fall.
 And fish that like cooler water will feed deep in the spring and on the surface in the fall.
 But don't hold us to this.
 Fish are always tough to catch.